-Explain how intranets and extranets help firms improve business performance.
+Explain how intranets and extranets help firms integrate information and business processes.

 Because intranets and extranets share the same technology and software platforms as the Internet, they are easy and inexpensive ways for companies to increase integration and expedite the flow of information within the company (intranets alone) and with customers and suppliers (extranets).
 They provide ways to distribute information and store corporate policies, programs, and data.
 Both types of nets can be customized by users and provide a single point of access to information from several different systems.
-Businesses can connect the nets to transaction-processing systems easily and quickly.
-Interfaces between the nets and TPS, MIS, DSS, and ESS provide input and output for users.
+Businesses can connect the nets to transaction processing systems easily and quickly.
+Interfaces between the nets and TPS, MIS, DSS, and ESS systems provide input and output for users.

-2-4 Why are systems for collaboration and social business so important and what technologies do they use?
+4. Why are systems for collaboration and social business so important and what technologies do they use?